 The Great Depression is referred to as the greatest and also the longest economic downturn or recession in modern history.
-It started in the USA and thereafter, had a rippling effect on the economies of the world.
+It started in the USA and after that, had a rippling effect on the economies of the world.

 It is said that around 5000 banks went bankrupt as an aftermath of the stock market crash of 1929.
 One of such banks was Boden-Kredit Anstalt, which was Austria’s most important bank.

-There was a significant drop in the consumer spending and investments, that caused a major decline in industrial output and laying off employees from companies.
+There was a significant drop in consumer spending and investments that caused a major decline in industrial output and laying off employees from companies.

 Causes of Great Depression

 Great Depression is attributed to the combination of the following factors

 - Tight monetary policies adopted by the central bank of America.

 - The Stock market crash of 1929

 - The failure of banks, which was the impact of the stock market crash as more people withdrew all their savings from the banks leading to closure.

 - Reduction in purchases due to diminished savings.